Acura ZDX Type S All Electric SUV

 Step inside the ZDX, and you’re greeted with a well-appointed cabin featuring high-quality materials and excellent fit and finish.
 The 16-way power-adjustable front seats in the Type S offer tremendous comfort and support, even during longer drives.
 The Bang & Olufsen sound system delivers impressive audio performance.
 Especially for those audiophiles will appreciate.

 However, it’s impossible to ignore the GM influences throughout the interior.
-The ZDX is built on General Motors’ Ultium platform (shared with the Cadillac Lyriq).
-Yet certain elements like the pocket-style wireless phone charger and some switchgear do betray these origins.
+The ZDX is built on General Motors’ Ultium platform (shared with the Cadillac Lyriq), and certain elements like the pocket-style wireless phone charger and some switchgear betray these origins.

 That said, Acura has done a commendable job putting their own stamp on the vehicle through unique design elements and interface choices.